SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 In this exercise you'll create a Fiori launchpad site with the My Inbox app, using the Portal service, where you can build websites from templates.
 One of the templates is for Fiori launchpads.

-This Fiori launchpad site will then be the place where you monitor and interact with your workflow definitions and instances in subsquent exercises.
+This Fiori launchpad site will then be the place where you monitor and interact with your workflow definitions and instances in subsequent exercises.

 ## Steps